tag/RefLib/README.md

 =============================
 This fork breaks backward compatibility in several ways.

-First, all classes have been namespaced with the `RefLib` namespace, as part of implementing [PSR-1][PSR-1] standards.
+1. All classes have been namespaced with the `RefLib` namespace, as part of implementing [PSR-1][PSR-1] standards.
 Examples in the docs have been changed too.
 In the future, driver class names will be changed, and possibly sub-namespaced.

-Second, method and property names may have had case and/or visibilty changes consistent with PSR-2.
+2. method and property names may have had case and/or visibilty changes consistent with PSR-2.
 All object methods now begin with a lower case.
 Private attributes/methods were marked as protected instead.
 Protected methods are no longer prefixed with an underscore.

 ```php
 // EXAMPLE